Hodge theory of Kloosterman connections: Computation of the Hodge filtration

-from which \ref{prop:SymkKl}\eqref{prop:SymkKl4} follows.
-As a consequence, the formal regular component $(\Sym^k\wh\Kl_2)_\reg$ has rank zero ($k$~odd) or rank one ($k$ even), and in the latter case the formal monodromy has eigenvalue one if and only if $k\equiv0\bmod4$. \end{proof}
+It follows from the proposition that the formal regular component $(\Sym^k\wh\Kl_2)_\reg$ has rank zero for odd $k$ and rank one for even $k$, and in the latter case the formal monodromy has eigenvalue one if and only if $k\equiv0\bmod4$.
+From the proof, we also get the irregularity number